iotaledger/iota-identity-tutorial/README.md

 `uni-of-oslo.hodl` will be created under `/stronhold-files`.

 ### 3. **Issuer**: Add a Verification Method

-Since the university will need to issue a signed Verifiable Credential for Alice, a verification method should be added to the University's DID document.
+Since the university will need to issue a signed verifiable credential for Alice, a verification method should be added to the university's DID document.
 Read more about adding verification methods in [update DID Documents](https://wiki.iota.org/identity.rs/concepts/decentralized_identifiers/update).

 To add a Verification Method the following command can be used:

 ```bash
 npm run start create-vm <identity-name> <stronghold-password> <verification-fragment>
 ```

 This command will invoke [verificatoinMethods.ts](./src/verificationMethods.ts).

 Note that `identity-name` is used to identify the Stronghold file location in `/Stronghold-files` while `verification-fragment` is used to identify the Verification Method inside the DID Document.